alegonz/baikal/README.md

 ### What is baikal?

 **baikal is a graph-based, functional API for building complex machine learning pipelines of objects that implement the [scikit-learn API](https://scikit-learn.org/stable/developers/contributing.html#different-objects)**.
-It is mostly inspired on the popular [Keras](https://keras.io) API for Deep Learning, and borrows a few concepts from the (also popular) [TensorFlow](https://www.tensorflow.org) framework and the (perhaps lesser known) [graphkit](https://github.com/yahoo/graphkit) package.
+It is mostly inspired on the excellent [Keras](https://keras.io) API for Deep Learning, and borrows a few concepts from the [TensorFlow](https://www.tensorflow.org) framework and the (perhaps lesser known) [graphkit](https://github.com/yahoo/graphkit) package.

 **baikal** aims to provide an API that allows to build complex, non-linear machine learning pipelines that looks like this: